freddygood/guacamole3/README.md

 ### Bonus

-All docker compose related files are in a separate directory because compose doesn't support templating and inventory.
+All docker-compose related files are in a separate directory because compose doesn't support templating and inventory.
+Docker must be installed and run locally.
-To build and spin up containers with compose run the command:
+To build images and spin up containers with compose run the command:

 ```
 cd docker-compose